Coronavirus (COVID-19) and CRPS

 Social distancing is a set of steps you can take to reduce social interaction between people.
 This is to try to reduce the transmission of coronavirus COVID-19.

-As of 10th May 2020 and 13th May 2020 the UK Prime Minister made some slight alterations to the way that England will be easing the lockdown restrictions and the social distancing.
+As of 10th May, 13th May and 28th May 2020 the UK Prime Minister made some alterations to the way that England will be easing the lockdown restrictions and the social distancing.

 - You should stay safe when you leave home: washing your hands regularly, maintaining social distancing, and ensuring you do not gather in groups of more than two, except with members of your household or for other specific exceptions set out in law